virtualsquare/v2glossary/README.md

 ## vudev (v²)

-It's a module of VUOS that allows the virtualization and management of devices in the umvu virtual environment.
+It is a module of VUOS that allows the virtualization and management of devices in a VUOS virtual environment.

 ## vufs (v²)

 ## vufuse (v²)

-It's a module of VUOS.
-It allows the `mount` operation of FUSE file systems in the umvu virtual environment.
+It is a module of VUOS.
+It allows the `mount` operation of FUSE file systems in a VUOS virtual environment.

 ## vuname (v²)